Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: Introduction

 \end{enumerate}

 The remainder of this paper is organized as follows.
 In Section \ref{Sec.
 Sys.}, we introduce the system model and formulate the spatial, frequency, and temporal channel extrapolation problem.
 In Section \ref{Sec.
 UCE}, we propose the KDD-SFCEN for uplink channel estimation to reduce the spatial-frequency domain pilot training overhead.
 In Section \ref{Sec.
-TCE}, we propose the TUDCEN for slot-level channel extrapolation to enlarge the pilot signal period and thus reduce the temporal domain pilot overhead.
+TCE}, we propose the TUDCEN for slot-level channel extrapolation to reduce the temporal domain pilot overhead.
 In Section \ref{Sec.
 Sim.}, simulation results are presented to demonstrate the superiority of the proposed spatial, frequency, and temporal channel extrapolation framework.
 Finally, we conclude this work in Section \ref{Sec.
 Con.}.

 \textit{Notation}: Underlined bold uppercase letter $\underline{\mathbf{A}}$, bold uppercase letter $\mathbf{A}$, and bold lowercase letter $\mathbf{a}$ represent a tensor, a matrix, and a vector, respectively.
 Calligraphy uppercase letter $\mathcal{A}$ represents a set. $\mathbf{A}\{s,t\}$ denotes the representation of $\mathbf{A}$ at the $t$-th slot of the $s$-th sub-frame. $\mathbf{A}_{:,n}$ and $\mathbf{A}_{m,n}$ denote the $n$-th column and the element at the $m$-th row and $n$-th column of the matrix $\mathbf{A}$, respectively. $(\cdot)^{T}$, $(\cdot)^{H}$, and $(\cdot)^{-1}$ denote the transpose, conjugate-transpose, and inverse of a matrix, respectively. $\lceil \cdot \rceil$, $\odot$, $\mathbb{E}\{\cdot\}$, and $\|\cdot\|_2$ denote the ceiling function, Hadamard product, expectation, and L2 norm, respectively.